Radius of a Circle Calculator

 Where r is the radius, C is the circumference, and π ≈ 3.14159

 The circumference is the distance around the circle - its perimeter.
 The circumference formula is C = 2πr, so to find the radius from circumference, we rearrange this formula to solve for r.
 If the circumference is 31.4 cm, the radius would be 31.4 ÷ (2 × 3.14159) = 5 cm.
+Learn how to find circumference from radius.

 This method is particularly useful when you've measured around a circular object (like wrapping a string around a pipe or wheel) but can't easily measure across it.
 The mathematical constant π (pi) represents the ratio of any circle's circumference to its diameter, approximately equal to 3.14159.
 This ratio is the same for every circle, regardless of size.

-Method 3: Finding Radius from Area
+Method 3: How to Find Radius from Area (r = √(A / π))

 Formula: